Viva (Israeli TV channel)

-Viva (ויוה) is an Israeli television channel owned by Dori Media Group.
+Viva (ויוה) is an Israeli television network owned by Dori Media Group.
 Launched in 1999 by producer Yair Dori, it brought Latin American telenovelas to the Israeli market, which are still the backbone of the channel's schedule, though more recently, similar productions from Korea, India and Turkey also made it to its offer.
+The network consists of a main channel (Viva Telenovelot), a channel specialized in Turkish productions (Viva Istanbul), a classics channel (Viva Vintage) and several SVOD offerings (Viva Binge, Viva Before All, Viva Premium).

 History

 Background

 The channel's founder, Yair Dori, is an Argentine-born Jew who moved to Israel in 1966, as a follower of a Zionist movement in Argentina, who had moved there for ideological reasons and took part in the Six-Day War the following year, where he was made hostage at an Egyptian camp.

 In 1987, while working at Hagim (חגים), he and his brother Daniel started importing Argentine cultural content to Israel.
 Initially limited to cassette tapes of Latin American musicians, the introduction of cable television saw his business grow to the video market.
 The Doris started with sporting events, initially highlights, before branching out to live satellite broadcasts of the finals of Copa América and Copa Libertadores.
 At the same time, they brought the rights to the Argentine telenovela La extraña dama, which became the first Latin American telenovela to be broadcast in Israel, and sold the rights to cable company Matav.
 In 1992, Dori secured Israeli rights to Canal 13's Antonella, achieving huge success to such an extent that it led, in 1994, to the visit of its lead actress Andrea del Boca.
 This was followed by the visits of the Argentine and Brazilian national football teams as well as a string of Latin American celebrities.